The US added Two Lebanese Linked with Hezbollah running an amusement park in Nigeria to SDN List

 Children @ The Park

-The Fawazes were charged in Nigeria over their Hezbollah connections in 2013.
-While investigations where on, their businesses where closed down and heavily guarded by armed police officers and the army.
+The Fawazs were charged in Nigeria over their Hezbollah connections in 2013.
+While investigations were on, their businesses were closed down and heavily guarded by armed police officers and the army.

 It took the US Treasury almost 2 years to sanction the Fawazees.
 Jonathan Schanzer, the vice president for research at the Foundation for Defense of Democracies and a former terror finance analyst for the US Treasury, says that the US might have waited to list the Fawazes and their businesses because they wanted a comprehensive idea of the size of their business network and its connection to US-designated groups.